licarpen/aws-developer/README.md

 ## Elastic Container Service (ECS)

+* Amazon ECS lets you easily build all types of containerized applications, from long-running applications and microservices to batch jobs and machine learning applications.
+You can migrate legacy Linux or Windows applications from on-premises to the cloud and run them as containerized applications using Amazon ECS.

 ### Docker
 * software development platform for deploying apps
 * apps are packaged in containers that can be run on any OS